Protect the world’s peace. Donate to support Ukraine

 How many pages is What Got You Here Won’t Get You There and when was it published?

-What Got You Here Won’t Get You There is approximately 240 pages long and was published in March 2007.
-This concise format makes it easy to digest while delivering impactful lessons.
+What Got You Here Won’t Get You There spans 240 pages and was published in 2007.
+This concise yet impactful book presents actionable advice for achieving professional growth.

-How can I apply the lessons from What Got You Here Won’t Get You There in my career?
+How can I apply the lessons from What Got You Here Won’t Get You There?